The Pursell Family

 Howard Arrington Parker was born in Sylacauga, Alabama, on December 19, 1896.
 Howard grew up with a love for agriculture and the farming community.
 His love of farming grew into his enthusiasm for the fertilizer business.

-The Sta-Green trademark was federally registered in 1959, and Parker Fertilizer Company continued to increase its market share in the specialty fertilizer business while starting to expand into other regions of the country.
+The Sta-Green trademark was federally registered in 1959, and Parker Fertilizer Company continued to increase its market share in the specialty fertilizer business while beginning to expand into other regions of the country.

 One of the milestones that set them apart from their competition was the development of slow-release and controlled-release fertilizers.
 The company worked closely with the Tennessee Valley Authority in the introduction of high-quality, sulfur-coated urea in 1973 and eventually built its own sulfur-coated urea plant, which thrust the company into the international arena and identified them as a leader in fertilizer technology.